The information below is subject to change. Sign up to receive email updates and review the most current information.

 Will all of the book and journal content be available on the new platform when it launches?

 Yes, 100% of our content will be available on the new platform at launch.
 We are not migrating in stages.
+All holdings may not be comepletely represented immediately in the test site; this is a known issue.

 Will my usage statistics for Project Euclid content hosted on the retiring platform be available on the new platform?